 22. After proper training, 60% found that rebasing became a powerful tool in their arsenal.9

 Git-based development challenges are more common than one might think.
-This article sheds light on those problems and provides tangible solutions to navigate them easily.
-Developers can foster a smoother collaborative environment by understanding and applying these insights.
+This article illuminates those problems and provides tangible solutions to navigate them easily.
+Understanding and applying these insights can help developers foster a smoother collaborative environment.
 In a world that thrives on seamless digital interaction, mastering Git can be a game-changer.

 Unlike centralized version control systems, Git is distributed.
 This means every Developer has a full copy of the project history on their local machine, allowing for better performance, offline access, and no single point of failure.